Erin Linn Founder and Executive Director

 Darryl Tynen Board Secretary

-Darryl Tynen has worked in the education sector for more 10 years in five countries.
+Darryl Tynen has worked in the education sector for nearly 15 years across five continents.
 Darryl is currently the Assistant Director of International Admissions at Northeastern University, managing recruitment and enrollment across world.
 Previously, Darryl was a High School Teacher in the public school system in Australia and the UK, and spent a year teaching English as a Foreign Language at the prestigious IDP English Language Center in Phnom Penh.
 Darryl also worked as a consultant for Heritage Watch and developed the English Language training curriculum for their heritage development project at Banteay Chhmar, and administered a field school program in art crime in Italy.

 Darryl holds a Bachelor of Social Science in Psychology from Swinburne University in Melbourne, a Graduate Diploma of Education (Secondary) from RMIT University, and is currently pursuing a Masters of Global Studies and International Relations at Northeastern University with a concentration in International Development.